junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "Because it has you," Cas answers naturally, like it's the most obvious fact.

 Dean wets his lips automatically.
-He has to look away at some flying comets for a couple seconds before talking again, just so his voice wouldn't sound fluttered.
+He has to look away at some flying comets for a couple of seconds before talking again, just so his voice wouldn't sound too fluttered.
 He would never know how to answer to things like that, and there should be a rule to prohibit Cas from saying them all the time.

 "Why are we here again?"

 "I saved a planet that shouldn't be there -- Phaeton."
-Cas points at the planet between the Mars and Jupiter, voice stressed.
-"It should be the asteroid belt now, as the astronomers on Earth observe throughout the history.
-But Kepler was right all the time, it would have been here, if it doesn't explode."
+Cas points at the planet between Mars and Jupiter, voice stressed.
+"It should be the asteroid belt now, as the astronomers on Earth have observed throughout history.
+But Kepler was right all the time, it would have been here, if it didn't explode."

 Dean squints at the rocky planet spinning around the Sun, one Mars away from Earth.
 It looks... just like any planet he'd imagine, twice as big as Earth, flying in its orbit.
-It has an uneven surface, much like Moon, but so much bigger.
+It has an uneven surface, much like the Moon, but so much bigger.
 The pits and mountains on it form a scenery as tremendous as the Grand Canyon, except the scale is thousands of times grander.
 It's a *planet*, for Christ's sake.
 Just like Earth.
 It's a whole *world* for any life living there -- if there is any.

 "Is it going to have any life on there?
 After you saved it?"
-Dean asks, can't taking his eyes off that planet.
+Dean asks, can't take his eyes off that planet.

-"Yes."
-Cas says, keeping his eyes trained on it just as intensely as Dean does, remembering its last looks as hard as they can.
+"Yes," Cas answers, keeping his eyes trained on it just as intensely as Dean does, remembering its last looks as hard as they can.
 "In about a billion years, there will appear the first life form, much different from the ones on Earth, but they are lives.
 And from there, they evolve and thrive."
 His voice drops lower as he speaks, for both of them know the inevitable fate of that whole planet and all those lives.

-Neither of them want to say it just yet.
-They watch it a while longer.
+Neither of them wants to say it just yet.
+They watch it for a while longer.

-"It's going to fly into Earth in 4.6 billion years," Dean says instead, "killing all lives on both planets."
-That NASA announcement on the TV before they headed out finally makes senses.
+"It's going to fly into Earth in 4.6 billion years," Dean says instead, "killing all life on both planets."
+That NASA announcement on the TV before they headed out finally makes sense.
 That news about Phaeton.
 So here's where it comes from.

 Cas nods quietly, sad.
 "Yes."

 Dean nods slowly beside him, not knowing what more to say.
-What could be said in the funeral of a whole planet?
+What could be said at the funeral of a whole planet?
 Where all the lives that could have existed on that planet now ever will?
 Where only the two of them witness it and know what could have happened, would have but never have a chance?
 He tries not to think about all the lives dying and disappearing on that planet, the way humans cry and perish when bombs drop on the ground.
-He has to remind himself there is a difference between dying and never been born.
+He has to remind himself there is a difference between dying and never being born.

 He would never dream with his wildest imagination to expect this to be the day he's going to explode a whole planet -- not that he knew possible -- but here they are.
-How come their life always manage to find the most bewildered and unexpected challenge to throw on their way?
+How come their life always manage to find the most bewildering and unexpected challenge to throw on their way?
 What does it make him now?
 More than witch-killer, more than species-massacrer, and now star-destroyer?
 His brain supplies the image of Alderaan being exploded by the Death Star in *A New Hope*.
 Which makes them Darth Vader.

 He has to pull his wandering mind back before it drifts too far away.